vetcoders/CodeScribe/docs/MLX_CHEATSHEET.md

 print(result["text"])
 ```

 Model dirs work both as absolute paths and repo‑relative paths.
-On macOS some absolute paths are case‑sensitive in MLX; VistaScribe normalizes `/Users` → `/users` to avoid issues.
+On macOS some absolute paths are case‑sensitive in MLX; CodeScribe normalizes `/Users` → `/users` to avoid issues.

 ## MLX‑LM (text LLMs)